 The phrase sons of God occurs five times in the Old Testament (Gen. 6:2, 4; Job 1:6; 2:1; 38:7) and five times in the New Testament (Matt.
 5:9; Luke 20:36; Rom.
 8:14, 19; Gal.
 3:26).
 The meaning of this phrase seems to be different in the Old Testament compared with the New Testament.

 In the New Testament, the Greek phrase used in all five verses is υἱός huios (hwee-os’), meaning ‘sons’ and θεός Theou (theh’-os), meaning ‘God.’
 This phrase refers to men’s relationship with God.
-So, the phrase sons of God in the New Testament references Christians.
+So, the phrase “sons of God” in the New Testament refers to Christians.

 In the Book of Job, “sons of God” refers to fallen angels.
 So, does Genesis 6 refer to angels, fallen angels, or humans?
 We know that angels do not marry (Matt.
 22:30).
 Since Genesis 6:4 seems to say that the sons of God have sexual relations with the daughters of men, we cannot say that the sons of God are angels.
 Angels have no sexual aspect to their nature.
 There can be no sexual desire in angels for any creature.
 Furthermore, angels are spiritual beings and thus cannot have physical relations with humans.
 Moreover, as discussed elsewhere in this article, the daughters of man were definitely human.

 The Bible uses the phrase sons of God as a utilitarian term in that the word translated as “sons” may refer to any of God’s creatures.
-Since angels, fallen angels, and humans are all beings created by God, they can all be in view when using the term sons of God, depending on the context.
+Since angels, fallen angels, and humans are all beings created by God, they can all be in view when the term sons of God is used, depending on the context.
 In the New Testament, the context is undoubtedly children of God, referring to human beings.
 In Job, the context dictates that the term refers to fallen angels.

-In Genesis chapter 6, the context makes the sons of God refer to men who are children of God.
-It quite comfortably fits the context of godly men marrying pagan women, and it avoids the strained mythological hermeneutics of fallen angels marrying human women.
+In Genesis chapter 6, the context indicates that the sons of God are men who are children of God.
+It fits the context of godly men marrying pagan women quite comfortably, and it avoids the strained mythological hermeneutics of fallen angels marrying human women.

 DAUGHTERS OF MAN